-Impairment Task/difficulty Adjustment Hearing impairment Taking part in meetings Provide communication support - palantypist, portable audio loop system or BSL interpreter.
-Hearing impairment Making phone calls (in the office) Provide a videophone or text phone Hearing impairment Contacting the office (for example, to find out the time and location of their next meeting) Provide a mobile text phone that can be used with the Text Relay Service - e.g. a Nokia communicator Vision impairment New employee arriving at work Colleague meets them at the bus stop Vision impairment Taking part in meetings Provide minutes and papers in advance, find out what format the employee requires (e.g. Braille, large print) Dyslexia Taking part in meetings Provide minutes and papers in advance, in a user friendly format Dyslexia Writing a report Provide mind mapping software
+Impairment Task/difficulty Adjustment Hearing impairment Taking part in meetings Provide communication support - palantypist, portable audio loop system, BSL interpreter or a support person at Hearing impairment Contacting the office any meetings.
+Provide a mobile phone so that text (for example, to find out the time and location of their next meeting) messages can be used Vision impairment New employee arriving at work Colleague meets them at the bus stop Vision impairment Taking part in meetings Provide minutes and papers in advance, find out what format the employee requires (e.g. Braille, large print) Dyslexia Taking part in meetings Provide minutes and papers in advance, in a user friendly format Dyslexia Writing a report Provide mind mapping software Dyslexia or learning difficulty Taking minutes at meetings Provide a recording device and allow extra time to type up minutes Severe asthma Travelling to meetings using public transport Provide taxis to and from the nearest public transport

-Dyslexia or learning Taking minutes at Provide a Dictaphone and allow extra difficulty meetings time to type up minutes Severe asthma Travelling to meetings Provide taxis to and from the nearest using public transport public transport Epilepsy Long meetings, long Frequent breaks, cold drinks, and a fan days available Lupus Attending work full time Allow flexible working, such as all year compressed hours Work related upper Long day working on a Allow rest breaks; provide timing limb disorder PC software which will remind the employee to take rest breaks at regular intervals.
+Epilepsy Long meetings, long Frequent breaks, cold drinks, and a fan days available Lupus Attending work full time Allow flexible working, such as all year compressed hours Work related upper Long day working on a Allow rest breaks; provide timing limb disorder PC software which will remind the employee to take rest breaks at regular intervals.
 Stammer Taking part in meetings Provide awareness training for other staff Severe back pain Operating a checkout Full ergonomic assessment and regular rest breaks Autism Starting a new job, Assign a 'buddy' to assist and explain fitting into a new team office culture Depression Reception duties from Adjust shift to best part of day - after 8am 11am Anxiety New employee arriving Colleague meets them at bus stop at work Anxiety Travel in rush hour Allow flexible working so they can avoid the rush hour